RhiH/studio_gallery/README.md

 I created a user story list in terms of priority, with all the goals in numerical order and then sorted in terms of priority.

 ![Studio_Gallery](media/site_images/user_story_list.png)

-Critical items were seen as essential, these are the secure purchasing, followed by accessible and responsive design.
+Critical items were seen as essential: secure purchasing, followed by accessible and responsive design.
 Card payments, superuser login, CRUD functionality, a contact page and the ability to see the prices of the products were listed as needed for the site.
 The ability to remove, amend and edit items in the basket, along with the option to see all products at were classed as wanted, and finally customer login, sort by price, filter by artist and a way to view information about the artist was seen as nice to have.

 ---